jmdaweb/NVDARemoteServer/readme.md

 * `--allowedMessageLength=integer`: defines maximum allowed length, in characters, for incoming client messages.
 0 means no limit.
 Note that characters may have different lengths depending on the Python version and encoding used.
 * `--configfile=path`: read config file from path.
 All the previous options can be edited in the configuration file.

-Note: the command line arguments take precedence over the supplied ones in the configuration file.
+Note: the command line arguments override the supplied ones in the configuration file.

 ## Known problems